 Many marine species are threatened by high levels of incidental mortality in fisheries.
-This paper reviews the design of recent Ecological Risk Assessments (ERAs) of the effects of fishing on seabirds.
-Several aspects of the ERA methodology for seabirds are still in development, including the most appropriate way to estimate seabird distribution and fisheries overlap, the role of bycatch data, the best measure of productivity, and the way that data gaps should be handled.
-Other issues to be considered when undertaking an ERA include the appropriate selection of species, the definition of risk, the appropriate spatial and temporal resolution for the analysis, and establishing links between the ERA analysis and management responses.
-There are several benefits of undertaking ERAs: ERAs identify key areas and seasons in which bycatch may be occurring, highlight data gaps, and can be used to incorporate precautionary approaches and decision-making on bycatch into a broader fisheries management framework.
-However, experience so far highlights several methodological issues that need further consideration, and the possibility that an ERA may draw attention away from existing responsibilities and commitments to reduce bycatch per se.
-When selecting the best approach, it is vital to balance desired outputs against the availability of data for the assessment, and to deal with data gaps in a precautionary manner,
+This paper reviews the design of selected recent, detailed Ecological Risk Assessments (ERAs) of the effects of fishing on seabirds.
+Several aspects of ERA methodology for seabirds are still in development, including the most appropriate ways to: predict seabird distribution and fisheries overlap; handle data gaps; compare productivity and susceptibility among species; and incorporate data on bycatch.
+Nor is there consensus on rules for selecting species or populations for inclusion in assessments, the appropriate spatial and temporal resolution for the analyses, and the definition of risk.
+Despite these uncertainties, the clear benefits of undertaking quantitative or semi-quantitative ERAs include the identification of particularly vulnerable species or populations and of key areas and seasons in which bycatch may be occurring, and the highlighting of data gaps and priorities for future monitoring.
+ERAs are likely to be particularly effective where explicit links are established at the outset between the outcomes or conclusions of the ERA and management responses.
+A precautionary approach to bycatch mitigation can then be embedded in the broader fisheries management framework.
+However, this requires that the ERA process is not overly complex or is prolonged to the extent that it draws attention away from existing responsibilities and commitments to reduce bycatch per se.
+When selecting the best approach, it is vital to balance desired outputs against the availability of data for the assessment, and to deal with data gaps in a precautionary manner.